glugmvit/glugmvit.github.io/_posts/2019-09-28-unity-kickstart.md

 ![](/assets/images/Unity_Images/sc8.png)

-# You now have an executable of this project!
+#### You now have an executable of this project!
 Try running it in your machine!

+Congratulations on building your first 3D game with Unity!